ME-ICA/tedana/docs/approach.rst

 .. image:: /_static/a02_echo_value_distributions.png

 .. note::
     In this example, the non-steady state volumes at the beginning of the run are excluded.
     Some pulse sequences save these initial volumes and some do not.
-If they are saved, then the first few volume in a run will have much larger relative magnitudes.
-These initial volumes should be removed before running ``tedana``
+    If they are saved, then the first few volumes in a run will have much larger relative magnitudes.
+    These initial volumes should be removed before running ``tedana``.

 ************************
 Adaptive mask generation